microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Change the Compatibility Level to see the previous performance</p>

-You observe that this Stored Procedure executes quickly with a single execution but over several iterations the total duration increases to over 20 seconds, which is not acceptable.
+You observe that this Stored Procedure executes quickly with a single execution but over several iterations the total duration increases to over 20 seconds, which is not acceptable for the needs of the WideWorldImporters company.

 Open the script **repro130.sql** by using the File Menu/Open File option of Azure Data Studio.
 The file can be found in the **sqlworkshops/SQLonOpenShift/sqlonopenshift/03_performance/iqp** folder.

-The script looks similar to the following
+The script looks similar to the following:

 ```sql